ianlopshire/ascii-canvas/README.md

-# ascii-canvas
+# Canvas
-A Go package for generating ascii images
+Canvas is a Go package for generating ascii images.
+See [GoDoc](https://godoc.org/github.com/ianlopshire/canvas) for details.